Gurdwara Rori Sahib: Present condition

 Prior to its collapse, the gurdwara was in a poor-condition.
 There existed frescoes depicting the ten Sikh gurus on the underside of the gurdwara's dome.
 The frescoes depicted the Sikh gurus engaged in warfare and also children of the gurus.
 However, the faces of the figuratives in the frescoes have been deliberately chipped-off by an iconoclastic vandal.
+The abandoned gurdwara was believed to be haunted, with an episode of a Pakistani paranormal investigation show being filmed at it.

 Its associated temple tank has become dirty.
 Treasure-hunters dug-up the floor in the room where the Guru Granth Sahib was formerly recited within the temple.
 The walls of the edifice have been vandalized by Islamic graffiti.

-After the successful opening of the Kartarpur Corridor, Haroon Khalid has proposed the feasibility of opening the gurdwara up for visists by Indian Sikh pilgrims via a corridor connecting to the Indian border.
+After the successful opening of the Kartarpur Corridor, Haroon Khalid has proposed the feasibility of opening the gurdwara up for visits by Indian Sikh pilgrims via a corridor connecting to the Indian border.
 Haroon Khalid has identified a total of five Sikh gurdwaras (excluding Gurdwara Kartarpur Sahib) associated with a Sikh guru very near to the Indian border in Pakistan.